 Editor’s Note: The following aspects are either missing or not yet determined:

-Relaxation, Measurement Uncertainties and Test Tolerances are FFS for power class other than 3 and 5.
+Relaxation, Measurement Uncertainties and Test Tolerances are FFS for power class other than 1, 3, 5 and CA other than intra-band contiguous.

 - Measurement Uncertainties and Test Tolerances for intra-band contiguous CA supporting aggregated BW > 800MHz is FFS as test system complexity might increase.